 The SPD is seeking to form a coalition with the Greens and the business-friendly Free Democrats (FDP), which finished third and fourth respectively in the election.

 SPD vice chairman Kevin Kuehnert expressed optimism that a “traffic light” coalition – named after the party colours of the SPD, the FDP and the Greens – would be formed this year.

 “I am very firmly assuming that this will happen,” he told broadcaster ARD.
 “The talks have started well, very trusting.”

-Unlike many other European countries, where the president or monarch invites an individual party leader to try to form a government, in Germany it is up to the parties themselves.
-That means coalition talks could take months.
+Unlike many other European countries, where the president or monarch invites one party leader to try to form a government, in Germany it is up to the parties themselves to decide who should ally with whom.

-At stake is the cohesiveness of a new government, its appetite to shape up Europe’s largest economy for the digital era, and the extent of Berlin’s willingness to engage on foreign issues to the degree that its allies would like.
+Their decisions will determine Germany’s political future after 16 years with Merkel at the helm, its appetite to shape Europe’s largest economy for the digital era, and the extent of its willingness to engage with allies on global issues.

 The FDP does not want to raise taxes, putting it at odds with the Greens and SPD, though the two smaller parties worked hard to find common ground and a basis for working together in initial bilateral talks.